greglook/vault/doc/blobs.md

 - `sftp`: store blobs on a remote host accessible via ssh
 - `s3`: persist blobs in cloud storage service

-Blob stores can also be composed with intermediate layers.
+Blob stores can also be composed with intermediate _encoding_ layers.
 Some ideas:
 - `compress`: compress blobs to save space (may not be effective on all files)
 - `encrypt`: encrypt blobs (perhaps stored in untrusted third-party services)
 - `shard`: distribute blobs across different stores (why would you do this?)